 What Happens When You Have No Credit Score?

 Having a credit score is often something most of us do not think about until we look to take out a loan.
 Having a good credit score is important if you want to secure great interest rates on your loan or credit card applications but what happens when you have no credit score?
 This is what I am going to talk about with you today.
+The implication is that some people would consider having no credit score to be worse than having a bad one.
+However, anyone who has had to contact a lawyer to dispute credit report findings may regard this statement with a degree of contempt.

 What it means to have No Credit Score